Cauliflower Rice is easy to make and is a delicious side dish. You can mix it up a thousand different ways.

 There are many ways that you can cook with riced cauliflower.
 These are just a few.

 - Sauté.
-The fastest and easiest way to cook cauliflower rice is in a sauté pan with a little bit of oil or butter.
+The fastest and easiest way to cook priced cauliflower is in a sauté pan with a little oil or butter.
 You can season it simply with salt and pepper or try one of the recipe variations below.

 - Make a low-carb casserole.